Our Minerva Community service, in partnership delivers holistic support to women in contact with the criminal justice system.

 Minerva Advocates will provide:

-- one-to-one support in the community to women on probation supervision across 6 South England counties, including one-to-one advocacy, support and advice across all 9 pathways to women released from custody and to women who are sentenced to community disposal.
+- one-to-one support in the community to women on probation supervision across 6 South England counties, including support and advice across all 9 pathways to women released from custody and to women who are sentenced to community disposal.

 - through the gate support is provided, including meeting women on release, and supporting them back into the community.
 This includes helping prisoners to find accommodation, as well as employment, training, or education, and help with managing their finances, benefits and debt.